-A PV module consists of a number of electrically connected photovoltaic cells mounted in a support structure (see the solar panel diagram below).
+A PV module normally consists of one or more strings of series-connected photovoltaic cells assembled in a support structure (see the diagram below).

-In a conventional flat-plate module, the PV cells are protected from the top by a transparent surface, typically tempered, low-iron glass.
+In a conventional flat-plate module, the PV cells are protected from the top by a transparent surface.
+This surface is typically made of a tempered, low-iron glass.

 The structural support is often provided by a frame in the back and around the outer edges, usually aluminum.
 Some manufacturers, such as First Solar, use frameless laminate designs.
 The cells as well as the top and rear surfaces are held together by an optically transparent encapsulant, such as Ethyl vinyl acetate (EVA).
 The transparent front surface normally has an anti-reflection coating that reduces the reflection of sunlight.